filecoin-project/filecoin-docs/content/en/developers/infrastructure/libraries/index.md

 ---
 title: "Libraries"
-description: "Libraries, software development kits (SDKs), and API clients exist to speed up the development of software on top of the Filecoin network.
-These assets provide a set of tools and resources that are tailored to Filecoin development, making it easier for developers to create high-quality applications quickly and efficiently."
+description: "Libraries, software development kits (SDKs), API clients and tools exist to speed up the development of software on top of the Filecoin network.
+The available assets are listed on this page."
-lead: "Libraries, software development kits (SDKs), and API clients exist to speed up the development of software on top of the Filecoin network.
-These assets provide a set of tools and resources that are tailored to Filecoin development, making it easier for developers to create high-quality applications quickly and efficiently.
-The following libraries are currently available "
+lead: "Libraries, software development kits (SDKs), API clients and tools exist to speed up the development of software on top of the Filecoin network.
+The available assets are listed on this page."
 draft: false
 images: []
 type: docs